dyazgi/lintactions/README.md

 pre-commit install # now pre-commit will run automatically on git commit!
 ```
 Check the content of *.pre-commit-config.yaml*.
 The defines hooks will run pre-commit.
-Three of them come from remote repositories and the third *pylint-hook* is a local hook that runs the file *hook/pylint_hook.py*.
+Three of them come from remote repositories and the third *linting-hook* is a local hook that runs the file *hook/linting_hook.py*.

-*pylint_hook* is so strict but can be modified to be more torellant, it is our choice.
+To choose ruff7pylint in the linting_hook, create7modify a file names *linter* and set its value either to **ruff** to use ruff or to **pylint** for pylint.

-Copy the content of *passes.txt* to *main.py* then
+Then, copy the content of *passes.txt* to *main.py* then
 ```bash
 git add main.py
 pre-commit run # this will pass